dirkjan/portfolio/collections/_posts/2025-03-26-laika-games.md

 - Development of single-player games in Flash ActionScript (all of the games listed here, except the CNV Application game)
 - Illustrations (most of the games listed here)
 - Animations (all of the games listed here)

+# Vitamine P: a puzzle a day keeps the doctor away

+Vitamine P, our puzzle/braintraining website, presented five new puzzles each day in five categories.
+It was aimed at the elderly, who at the time of this project were not very computer savvy yet.
+Therefore, we paid a lot of attention to the UI, which was very straight forward and consistent across all puzzles.
+Additionally, each puzzle contained animated help instructions.

+<iframe title="vimeo-player" src="https://player.vimeo.com/video/384178092?h=ab779a1a6a" width="820" height="540" frameborder="0" allowfullscreen></iframe>

+The website kept track of your personal PQ, or puzzle performance.
+Most of the puzzles were generated in advance and were identical for all players, allowing users to chat about the puzzles with each other.
+We sold Vitamine P to Keesing, part of De Telegraaf, the largest Dutch newspaper.

 # NCRV: games for a children's tv-show